5 Little Reasons Why Potty Training May Look Like A Big Mess

 First things first.
 If you've read Oh Crap Potty Training then you know about the blocks of learning in potty training.

 Related: When you get outside for those small outings with your potty training toddler, here's what you'll want to bring with you.
+(Another list to help with outings!)

 2. You're all running sleep-deprived.

 Did you swipe the sleepy diapers and are night training right now?
 And are your nights looking like a mess?
-If you're spending the night chasing time to try to catch a pee and seeing regular accidents, then you're probably feeling frustrated AND tired.
-It also likely means your child is running underslept.
+If you're spending the night chasing time to try to catch a pee and seeing regular accidents, then you're probably feeling frustrated AND exhausted.

-3. You added in underwear right away.
+3. You added in toddler underwear right away.

 4. You're celebrating after every pee and poop.